polterguy/phosphorusfive-dox/chapter-7.md

       innerValue:Thomas Hansen
     literal
       element:td

-      innerValue:thomas@gaiasoul.com
+      // Taken from first [item], after expression is evaluated. innerValue:thomas@gaiasoul.com
     literal
       element:td

-      innerValue:98765432
+      // Taken from first [item], after expression is evaluated. innerValue:98765432
 ```

+Notice, the comments will not exists after having evaluated **[apply]**, but are only there to illustrate where the items are fetched from.

 If you wish to see how your **[create-widget]** invocation looks like, after it has been **[apply]**'ed, but before it is executed, you can insert a `sys42.windows.show-lambda:x:/+` invocation just before your **[create-widget]** invocation at line 158.
 If you do, you will see something resembling the following.